Stocks Rally on US-China Preliminary Trade Agreement

 US Stock Movers

-The Magnificent Seven stocks are all trading higher today, led by a gain of more than +4% in Tesla (TSLA), and gains of more than +2% in Alphabet (GOOG) and Nvidia (NVDA).
+The Magnificent Seven stocks all closed higher on Monday, led by a +4.3% gain in Tesla (TSLA), a +3.6% gain in Alphabet (GOOG), and gains of more than +2% in Nvidia (NVDA) and Apple (AAPL).

-Chip stocks are trading higher across the board today, led by a +12.6% gain in Qualcomm (QCOM) on news of a new AI chip and computer line to compete with Nvidia.
-Marvell Technology (MRVL) is up more than +5%.
-Arm Holdings (ARM), ON Semiconductors (ON), and Lam Research (LRCX) are up more than +4%.
+Chip stocks traded higher across the board Monday, led by a +11% gain in Qualcomm (QCOM) on news of a new AI chip and computer line to compete with Nvidia.
+Marvell Technology (MRVL) rose more than +5%, and Arm Holdings (ARM) rose more than +4%.
+ON Semiconductors (ON), Lam Research (LRCX), and Intel (INTC) all rose by more than +3%.

-Avidity Biosciences (RNA) is up +42% after news that Swiss-based Novartis plans to buy the company in a deal worth $12 billion.
-Novartis ADR shares (NVS) are down -1%.
+Avidity Biosciences (RNA) rallied +42% after news that Swiss-based Novartis plans to buy the company in a deal worth $12 billion.
+Novartis ADR shares (NVS) fell -0.9%.

 Ohio-based Huntington Bancshares (HBAN) agreed to buy Cadence Bank (CADE) for $7.4 billion in an all-stock deal to expand into the Southeast and South.
-Huntington is down more than -2% while Cadence is up more than +4%.
+Huntington fell -1.8%, while Cadence rallied +4.4%.

-American Water Works (AWK) is down -3% and Essential Utilities (WTRG) is down -0.9% after news that the two companies have finalized AWK's purchase of Essential Utilities for $12 billion in an all-stock deal.
+American Water Works (AWK) fell -2.5%, and Essential Utilities (WTRG) fell -1.4%, after news that the two companies finalized AWK's purchase of Essential Utilities for $12 billion in an all-stock deal.

-Keurig Dr Pepper (KDP) is up more than +7% after raising its full-year net sales guidance.
+Keurig Dr Pepper (KDP) rallied more than +7% after raising its full-year net sales guidance.

-Lululemon Athletica (LULU) is up more than +3% on news of an agreement with the National Football League and sports merchandiser Fanatics Inc to develop a line of fan apparel.
+Lululemon Athletica (LULU) rallied about +2% on news of an agreement with the National Football League and sports merchandiser Fanatics Inc to develop a line of fan apparel.

-Robinhood Markets (HOOD) is up more than 4% after CICC gave the brokerage a new rating of outperform.
+Robinhood Markets (HOOD) rose more than +4% after CICC gave the brokerage a new rating of outperform.

-Newmont (NEM) is down more than -6% as the company seeks to gain control of Barrick's gold mines in Nevada.
+Newmont (NEM) fell more than -5% as the company seeks to gain control of Barrick's gold mines in Nevada.

-Boeing (BA) is trading slightly higher even though factory workers in St Louis narrowly rejected a new 5-year contract that would have ended a 3-month strike that has disrupted the company's main military manufacturing operations.
+Boeing (BA) rose +0.8% even though factory workers in St Louis narrowly rejected a new 5-year contract that would have ended a 3-month strike that has disrupted the company's main military manufacturing operations.

 On the date of publication, Rich Asplund did not have (either directly or indirectly) positions in any of the securities mentioned in this article.
 All information and data in this article is solely for informational purposes.
 For more information please view the Barchart Disclosure Policy here.